We are excited to announce our Keynote speaker! Ramesh ("Rudy") Shankar is the Director of the...» Read More

 Lead by Example

-In an effort to more fully live our mission, SEF is constructing a Net Zero Building in the Lehigh Valley.
-One of the main goals of this building is to show Lehigh Valley residents that sustainable building is possible at market rate.
-The building will be the first Net Zero building in the Lehigh Valley.
+In an effort to more fully live our mission, SEF constructed a Net Zero Building in the Lehigh Valley.
+One of the main goals of constructing this building was to show Lehigh Valley residents that sustainable building is possible at market rate.
+The building is the first Net Zero building in the Lehigh Valley.

 The SEF Net Zero Energy Building was conceptualized back in 2014 by SEF’s President and Board of Directors.
 To analyze the potential cost and feasibility of a 15,000 square foot building classified as an NZEB, SEF worked with Re:Vision Architecture, who created a Net Zero Building Feasibility Analysis.

 After confirming the feasibility of the project, SEF issued an RFP for a Design Build team.
 Eventually, TN Ward and Ashley McGraw Architects were brought onto the project and a design and construction plan for the building was created.

 On April 4th, 2019, SEF broke ground on the new Net Zero building project.
-The building has been completed and SEF is now seeking tenants to fill the remaining space.
+The building has since been completed and SEF is now seeking tenants to fill the remaining space.
 To see pictures and videos of the construction process, including a virtual tour of the completed building, please see below.